Franny-Dancis/WinterGameJam2020/README.md

 This was for the itch.io winter game jam that took place in December of 2020.

-Made by talented artist Zad1ra, we created a zelda-like experience using Godot's 2D engine.
+Designer: FrannyDancis
+Arist: Zad1ra
+Music: FabCho

+Programs Used:
+Godot
+Aseprite
 First Commit: 12/5/2020